 Think about the things you can manage in your game — your effort, your focus, your attitude, your preparation, and most importantly, your swing.
 Yet, many golfers get fixated on making the ball do something.

 To paraphrase Gary Player, he said that every golf shot starts in the mind first…only then do the body, club and ball follow.
 So if you are focused on the type of swing you wish to create with the club you have selected, and make a good practice swing before you address your ball, then the only job that remains is to repeat that good swing.
 This requires you to operate with a sense of trust that the rest (meaning the ball) will take care of itself.

 So the next time you find yourself frustrated by a chunk, top, push or pull, recognize that those are all indications that your attention and energy were focused down at the ball, rather out toward your target, and your swing echoed that focus.
 Golf doesn’t have to be complicated, so don’t let your thinking get in your way.
 When you keep your attention centered on the right parts of your game from tee to green, you will find that you play with more consistency and freedom.

-For more information on my private and group coaching sessions, or self-study products, please contact me at 239-431-6810.
+For more information on my private and group coaching sessions, or digital products, please CONTACT ME.
 It’s time for you to PLAY GREAT!